ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04b-prog-preliminaries.md

 ## Programming preliminaries

-### Pseudocode

 ::: TODO
-- show pseudocode for each introduced term below
+- Prio 1: all sections need major rewrites/updates, almost everything is missing
+- Prio 2: introduce and describe the pseudocode we use in this book
 :::

+This section explains the pseudocode that we will use throughout the book.
+In addition, we introduce the programming preliminaries that we assume you are familiar with.
+If you're comfortable with these preliminaries, you can safely skip ahead to the next section.

+### Pseudocode

 There is a difference between knowing a programming language and understanding programming itself.
 The ultimate goal of studying data structures and algorithms is to develop programming skills, regardless of the language used.

 To keep our examples accessible, this book uses pseudocode rather than a specific programming language like Python or Java.
 Pseudocode provides a structured yet informal way to describe algorithms, focusing on logic and flow without strict syntax rules.